liuxinren456852/ugv/README.md

 An unmanned ground vehicle that using GPS, LiDAR and IMU sensor.

+Note: This is an ongoing project.
+I will update the repo as I make progress.
+You can ask questions by sending an email to me.

 #### Code Folder Descriptions :
 + navigation : obstacle-avoidance algorithm that runs on Raspberry Pi
 + driver : arduino code for driving motors and servos